View on GitHub

 message Descriptive Optional String max 65535

-externalItems Descriptive Optional List(pair) max 255
+externalItems Descriptive Optional List(pair) max 255 Pass array of pair objects (type, URL) to API

 NOTE: See also the schema diagram: schema.md